smcpeak/unique-distances/README.md

   O.O....
 ```

-## Speculation about N=14 and N=15
+## Speculation about N=15

-The trend in the table strongly suggests there are no solutions for N=14
+The trend in the table strongly suggests there are no solutions for N=15,
-or N=15, but I didn't let the program run long enough to check that.
+but I haven't let the program run long enough to check that.

 ## Absence of solutions for N=16 and beyond